Luck is the residue of design.

 Luckily, though, you can buy an inexpensive kitchen knife just about anywhere you are likely to travel.
-Even an upscale model, France's Opinel folding knife — the travel design classic pictured at right — can be found for around USD$10, and it's hard to imagine an easier way to add a proper "European" flair to your adventures.
-Its carbon steel blade is incredibly sharp, but will rust easily, so keep it lightly oiled (cooking oil is fine); Opinel also makes a stainless version, but the classic original is sharper.
-Note that the blade locks open, which most will consider a safety feature, but the aforementioned Eurostar thinks that makes it a weapon, so don't try to take one aboard, unless you first remove the locking sleeve (not a difficult task for a pair of pliers, and a newer knife will still work for most uses without it — just be more careful).
+Even an upscale model, France's Opinel folding knife — the travel design classic pictured at right — can be found for under USD$15, and it's hard to imagine an easier way to add a proper "European" flair to your adventures.
+Its carbon steel blade is incredibly sharp, but will rust easily, so keep it lightly oiled (cooking oil is fine); Opinel also makes stainless versions, but the classic original is sharper.
+Note that the larger knives lock open, which most will consider a safety feature, but the aforementioned Eurostar thinks that makes it a weapon, so don't try to take one aboard, unless you first remove the locking sleeve (not a difficult task for a pair of pliers, and a newer knife will still work for most uses without it — just be more careful).

 And should choice or circumstance leave you knife-less, remember that dental floss (one of the best multipurpose tools) does an excellent job of cutting cheese, cake, pastry, hard butter, and much more!

 If your beverage preferences lean more towards corked containers than capped ones, you'll be well served by learning how to open a wine bottle without a corkscrew (a prohibited tool in some countries).